JohnLonginotto/pybam/README.md

 # Using pybam

 ### bgunzip
 Pybam consists of 1 class and 1 function.
-The class, `bgunzip()`, will remove the compression from a BAM file (from sys.stdin, an open file handle or file path as a string), parse out the header information, and become an iterable that, if used, returns large blocks of pure uncompressed BAM data.
+The class, `bgunzip()`, will remove the compression from a BAM file (from sys.stdin, an open file handle, or file path as a string), parse out the header information, and become an iterable that, if used, returns large blocks of pure uncompressed BAM data.

         python
         Python 2.7.10 (default, Jul 14 2015, 19:46:27)